PRouzeau/Bike-Symbols/Readme_first.txt

 *How to install the application ?
-At address https://github.com/PRouzeau/Bike-Symbols under gray line, on the right there is a button [Clone or Download] which open a small window where you will find a link [Download ZIP], to click.
+At address https://github.com/PRouzeau/Bike-Symbols under gray line, on the right there is a button [Code] which open a small window where you will find a link [Download ZIP], to click.
 This open a window 'Downloading...' with two buttons proposing to 'sign up' or 'sign in'.
 You don't need either.
 In parallel, your browser download the